vaadin/walking-skeleton/README.md

 ## Missing Features

-- Integration test for the React view
+- Integration test for the Hilla view
-- Updating the page title in the React layout
+- Updating the page title in the Hilla layout
 - TestBench test (because it requires a commercial license)

 ## Open Questions

-- There is no router layout in React.
+- There is no router layout in Hilla.
 Having two layouts in the same application makes things complicated.
-Still, if you intend to write your UI in React, the generated skeleton should contain one in React.
+Still, if you intend to write your UI in Hilla, the generated skeleton should contain one in Hilla.
-  - Should it be possible to customize the generated skeleton to use either a Flow or a React layout?
+  - Should it be possible to customize the generated skeleton to use either a Flow or a Hilla layout?
-  - If so, should there still be a Flow view with a React layout, and a React view with a Flow layout?
+  - If so, should there still be a Flow view with a Hilla layout, and a Hilla view with a Flow layout?
 - Can we get rid of the code formatter Maven plugin?
 - Can we get rid of the Maven wrapper?
 - What should the generated `.gitignore` file look like?